K-99:

 its node numbers equals to K. The conjecture is that this

-is always possible.
 For small trees the problem is easy to solve by hand.

 However, for larger trees, and 14 is already very large,